gardener/gardener/docs/usage/shoot_high_availability.md

 **Disallowed Transitions**

-If you have already set-up a HA shoot control plane with `node` failure tolerance.
-Then currently automatic upgradation to `zone` failure tolerance is not supported, mainly because already existing volumes are bound to the zone they were created in.
+If you have already set-up a HA shoot control plane with `node` failure tolerance then an upgrade to `zone` failure tolerance is currently not supported, mainly because already existing volumes are bound to the zone they were created in.